codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 The full details of the API are documented at [https://g.codefresh.io/api/](https://g.codefresh.io/api/)

 {% include image.html
 lightbox="true"
 file="/images/integrations/api/overview.png"
 url="/images/integrations/api/overview.png"
 alt="Using the Codefresh API"
 max-width="70%"
 %}

 You can use the API in various ways

 * From your local workstation with any tool that speaks HTTP (such as [postman](https://github.com/postmanlabs), [httpie](https://httpie.org/), [curl](https://curl.haxx.se/) etc.)
 * From another HTTP enabled system such as Jenkins.
 You can trigger Codefresh pipelines from Jenkins jobs
 * Using the [Codefresh command line interface](https://codefresh-io.github.io/cli/) which itself uses the API
 * Calling it programmatically from any other system.
 You can use your favorite programming language to make HTTP calls to Codefresh

 The Codefresh API is updated when new features are added in the Codefresh platform so you can expect any new functionality to appear to the API as well.

 ## Ways to use the Codefresh API

 There are several ways to use the API.
 Some of the most popular ones are:

 1. Triggering builds from another system.
 You can start a Codefresh pipeline from any other internal system that you already have in your organization
 1. Getting the status of builds in another system.
 1. Creating pipelines externally.
 You don't have to use the Codefresh GUI to create pipelines.
 You can create them programmatically using your favorite template mechanism.
 You can reuse pipelines using your own custom implementation if you have special needs in your organization.

-Before you can use the API from your application you need an authentication key that will give programmatic access to Codefresh from an external application.

-## Authentication instructions

 You can browse the current API at [https://g.codefresh.io/api/](https://g.codefresh.io/api/).

 {% include image.html
 lightbox="true"
 file="/images/integrations/api/codefresh-api-example.png"
 url="/images/integrations/api/codefresh-api-example.png"
 alt="Browsing the Codefresh API" caption="Browsing the Codefresh API" max-width="70%"
 %}

 For each call you will also see an example with `curl`.

+## Authentication instructions

+Before you can use the API from your application you need an authentication key that will give programmatic access to Codefresh from an external application.

 In order to create your own API key, click *User Settings* on the left sidebar and scroll down until you find the *API Keys* section.
 Click the *generate* button and copy your key.

 {% include image.html
 lightbox="true"
 file="/images/integrations/api/generate-token.png"
 url="/images/integrations/api/generate-token.png"
 alt="Generating a key for the API" caption="Generating a key for the API" max-width="70%"
 %}

 From the same screen you can also revoke keys if you don't need them anymore.

+### Access scopes

+The following scopes are available:

+* *Build* - Full access to all build information
+* *Build Read* - Get all information from builds
+* *Build Read status* - Get build status
+* *Build Write* - Change Build information
+* *Cluster* - Full access to Kubernetes cluster integrations
+* *Cluster Read* - Read information from Kubernetes integrations
+* *Cluster Write* - Change Kubernetes integrations
+* *Pipeline* - Full access to pipelines
+* *Pipeline Approve* - Ability to approve pipeline
+* *Pipeline Read* - Read information from pipelines
+* *Pipeline Run* - Execute/Run pipelines
+* *Pipeline write* - Edit pipeline information
+* *Project* - Full access to projects
+* *Project Read* - Get information from projects
+* *Project Write* - Change project information
+* *Step-type* - Full access to steps
+* *Step-type Read* - Read information from existing steps
+* *Step-type Write* - Change/Edit custom steps.

+Check that ones that you wish to use with this key

+## Using the API Key with the Codefresh CLI

-Then once you have the key use it in the Codefresh Cli like this
+Once you have the key use it in the Codefresh Cli like this

 {% highlight bash %}
 codefresh auth create-context --api-key <your_key_here>
 {% endhighlight %}

 Now the Codefresh CLI is fully authenticated.
 The key is stored in `~/.cfconfig` so you only need to run this command once.
 The CLI can also work with [multiple authentication contexts](https://codefresh-io.github.io/cli/authentication/) so it is possible to manage multiple Codefresh accounts at the same time.

 ## Example - Triggering pipelines